Lower Salem, Ohio: History

 Lower Salem had its start when a corduroy road (called the Old Plank Road) was built through it to Marietta.
 It has a post office.
 The town site was not laid out until 1850, and was settled predominantly by German immigrants.
+Lower Salem was once home to a hotel, a doctor's office, an armory, Wagner's General Store, and a gas station and auto parts shop.
+While all of these buildings remain standing, all have gone out of business.